Leon-Herrmann/Deep-Learning-in-Computational-Mechanics/README.md

 # Deep Learning in Computational Mechanics: An Introductory Course (supplementary material)
 - This repository contains the supplementary material of the textbook:

-***Deep Learning in Computational Mechanics: An Introductory Course***, *Leon Herrmann, Moritz Jokeit, Oliver Weeger, and Stefan Kollmannsberger*, Springer 2025, ISBN: TBD, URL: TBD
+***Deep Learning in Computational Mechanics: An Introductory Course*** (Second Edition), *Leon Herrmann, Moritz Jokeit, Oliver Weeger, and Stefan Kollmannsberger*, Springer 2025, ISBN: TBD, URL: TBD

 - The material consists of exercises (as Jupyter notebooks and Python files) described in the book (**exercises**), short demos (as Jupyter notebooks) covered in the book (**demos**), and lecture slides (as PowerPoint and pdf files) (**slides**).